UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 * Dynamic product image generation with drag-and-drop customization interface

 == Upgrade Notice ==

+= 1.3 =
+Major security update with comprehensive alignment to WordPress plugin coding standards.
+This version includes proper sanitization of all user inputs, nonce verification for admin actions, and local loading of third-party libraries.
+Highly recommended security upgrade.

 = 1.2.6 =
 Code organization update with improved asset management.
 This version separates scripts and styles into dedicated files following WordPress plugin development standards for better maintainability and performance.